 - Eco-learning – Biomass boiler, wind turbine and photovoltaics are all up and running on site to show how we can embrace the magic of renewable energy

 - Free coach parking and easy access from main routes through Cornwall including the A30

-Heartlands is working with schools to create resource packs for teachers and tutors.
+Heartlands is working with schools to invest in our future generations.

 For more information, or to book a school visit, please contact